nathanmurfy/ProgressTrackerCapstone/README.md

 Capstone Project

-My initial idea for my project was to make something i could use in the future, so i decided to make a tracking app that would allow you to track your workout for the day and to be able to save the files to keep record of any progress you make.
+My initial idea for my project was to make something I could use in the future, so I decided to make a tracking app that would allow you to track your workout for the day and to be able to save the files to keep record of any progress you make.
+The console will ask you how many reps, sets, weight used, the exercise and what body part was trained.
+You will then be able to keep track of any progress you make and keep them on file.

 I am starting off with making my three classes named "Main", "TrainingExercises" and "TrainingTracker".
 The main will be for calling methods, I will have TrainingExercises for my variables and getters and setters adn the